BestTimesToVisit.com Logo

 Taxis and Ride-Sharing (Uber/Bolt)

-Cost:Taxis typically charge a flagfall of around £3.00, with subsequent charges per mile.
-Ride-sharing prices vary based on demand.
+Cost:Taxis start around £3.00 with additional charges per mile.
+Uber/Bolt prices vary based on demand but are generally competitive.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.